top of page

 Proactive Advocacy for the Millwork Industry

 WMA serves as the unified voice of the millwork industry, addressing regulatory challenges and advocating for policies that support growth and innovation.
-From providing expert testimony to steering building coalitions, we work to protect the interests of our members at every level.
+From providing timely regulatory analysis to advocating before policymakers and code bodies, we work to protect the interests of our members at every level.
 These initiatives include:

 • Collaboration with regulatory bodies to ensure fair building codes.